cimt-ag/data_vault_pipelinedescription/documentation/Data_Vault_method_coverage_and_syntax_examples.md

 ```

 ### exploration link {DV-5.2.7}
 An exploration link is declared like any other link by declaring the hubs, that are connected by the link and the link itself.
-The main difference to normal links comes from the sourcing of the business keys, that will be selected from the raw vault. (a directive to take  hub key values from the source dataset instead of recalculating it, will be added in later versions)
+The main difference to normal links comes from the sourcing of the business keys, that will be selected from the raw vault <!-- I don't understand this sentence -->. (a directive to take  hub key values from the source dataset instead of recalculating it, will be added in later versions)

 ## Satellite tables